A court has ordered a Northern California church to stop holding large indoor services in defiance of Covid-19 restrictions - Local News 8

 Under the county health orders, indoor gatherings are limited to 100 people and masks and social distancing must be followed.

-California has the second highest number of confirmed Covid-19 cases out of any state in the country, with more than 940,000 cases confirmed as of Monday night, according to the Johns Hopkins University Covid-19 Tracker.
-In Santa Clara County, where San Jose is located, the tracker shows 25,277 confirmed cases.
+California has the second highest number of confirmed Covid-19 cases out of any state in the country, with more than 940,000 cases confirmed as of Monday night, according to Johns Hopkins University Covid-19 data.
+In Santa Clara County, where San Jose is located, JHU data shows 25,277 confirmed cases.

 The county reported 142 new cases Monday and three additional deaths for a total of 409 fatalities related to Covid-19, the Santa Clara County Public Health website shows.